 I’d like to thank the people at Stormpath/Okta for introducing me to JSON Web Tokens (JWT) and for providing a lot of great documentation for this protocol.
-JWT is a great authentication mechanism that is growing quickly in popularity, especially in single-page applications.
+JWTs are a great authentication mechanism that is growing quickly in popularity, especially in single-page applications.
 JWTs give you a structured and stateless way to declare a user and what they can access, which is perfect for RESTful architectures.
 Some of the virtues of JWT:

 - They are also a great way to declare information about the token and authentication—using JSON allows for a lot of structural flexibility and ease of use.

 - They are compact, allowing for faster transmission